Event Delegation in Partially Hydrated Apps

 }

-}, { capture: true, passive: true });
+document.addEventListener('click', handleDelegatedEvent, { capture: true, passive: true });

 window.__flushIslandQueue = (islandId) => {

-const queue = eventQueue.get(islandId);
+const queue = eventQueue.get(islandId) ?? [];

 const boundary = document.querySelector(`[data-island-id="${islandId}"]`);

-queue.forEach(evt => {
+.forEach((evt) => {

 boundary?.dispatchEvent(new CustomEvent('island-event', {